LarsBehrenberg/IA-prototype/content/posts/jean-baptiste-camille-corot-biography.md

       In conjunction, Corot inspired many of the Impressionists with his figure paintings, despite his reputation as a landscape painter.
 Edgar Degas praised Corot in 1883, after his death as, “still the strongest.
 He anticipated everything.”
 When some of his figure works were shown posthumously in 1909, they were highly praised by [Cézanne](/paul-cezanne-biography) and Picasso, demonstrating his enduring relevance for the Impressionists, the Post-Impressionists and onwards.
     sideGalleryImages:
-      - /assets/camille-corot-bornova-izmir.jpg
+      - imageUrl: /assets/camille-corot-bornova-izmir.jpg
-      - /assets/camille-corot-peasants-under-the-trees-at-dawn.jpg
+      - imageUrl: /assets/camille-corot-peasants-under-the-trees-at-dawn.jpg
-      - /assets/camille-corot-stormy-weather.jpg
+      - imageUrl: /assets/camille-corot-stormy-weather.jpg
   - textTitle: Corot’s legacy
     text: >-
       ### On February 22 1875 at the age of 78, Corot died.